The Lynton & Barnstaple Railway

 rebuilding more of the route, perhaps someday all the

-Lynton to Barnstaple again.
+way from Lynton to Barnstaple again.

-The Lynton & Barnstaple Railway Trust has its own project
+The Lynton & Barnstaple Railway Trust has long term intentions of building its own replica Manning Wardle locomotive, and there is a

-related effort to rebuild the L&B locomotive
+shorter term plan to rebuild the L&B locomotive

 which was designed and built for the railway by Baldwin Locomotive Works in